 He tells us how he’s a workaholic when it comes to making music, and his habit of cooking while listening to Radiohead’s latest LP.
-He has a brand new, and free to download, EP available on his Bandcamp page.

 D: So how are things generally?

 BD: Good, I’ve just moved house and got some room to set up a wee studio, so I’m eager to get all my stuff set up and try to get some demos done of new material.

 There is little information about you on the internet except for your Bandcamp page.
 Tell us a little more about your background in music.

 BD: I was in a band years ago in Glasgow with my brother and a mate.
 I went to Stow college in Glasgow and got a HND in music and audio technology about 10 years ago.
 I run a wee business at the moment repairing musical instruments.
 I’m based in Dunblane now but grew up in Prestwick.

 I was in the same class at college as Andy from the Twilight Sad, we both went on to Uni to do the same thing, I dropped out, but think he stayed on to finish the course just as Fatcat signed them.
 It’s funny, everyone at college and Uni were in bands or doing something, Andy had his band but didn’t go on about it much.
 We swapped music and he gave me his band’s first demo, with the artwork all done.
 It looked good and when I heard it I was blown away.I’ve been following them ever since, it’s pretty cool to see a friend go on and do well.